Yehudah Alcabes, LCSW, CSAT, CASAC-G, EMDR

 Ellen Cohen, LCSW

-Professor Cohen, LCSW is a clinical psychotherapist with an MSW from Adelphi University, Garden City, New York.
-She is the Program Manager for The Henderson Behavioral Health FACT Team, an Assertive Community Treatment Program in Palm Beach County.
-Specializing in the treatment of persons suffering from chronic and severe mental illness, Professor Cohen has worked with numerous agencies and modalities over the past 20 years.
+Professor Cohen, LCSW is a clinical psychotherapist with a MSW from Adelphi University, Garden City, New York.
+She is Board licensed in Florida State and offers individual clinical supervision for licensure.
+Presently Professor Cohen is The Clinical Coordinator for Youth & Family for Henderson Behavioral Health, Palm Beach .
+Overseeing Programs for youth suffering from Trauma and Behavioral Health, Substance Use Disorders.
+These programs use the Wraparound Evidenced Based Process .
+Professor Cohen is both a Wraparound Certified Facilitator and coach for both these certifications.
+Prior, Professor Cohen has worked with adults as the Program Manager for The Henderson Behavioral Health FACT Team, an Assertive Community Treatment Program in Palm Beach County.
+Specializing in the treatment of persons suffering from chronic and severe mental illness.
+In 2016, Professor Cohen worked for South East Florida Behavioral Health Network, ( The Managing Entity), and initiated an LGBTQ Liaison initiative with approximately 30 Behavioral Health Agencies in the Palm Beach County District.
+Her work at SEFBHN also included , assisting in Annual Service Delivery Review’s for Behavioral Health or Substance Abuse Agencies contracted with SEFBHN.
+These reviews included auditing clinical state-mandated documentation.
+Presently Professor Cohen is also currently collaborated with COMPASS Community Center, in Lake Worth, in co-creating a Therapeutic Group for LGBTQ / Transgender Youth.
+The projected start days October 2018.
+Professor Cohen is also presently involved in offering The Boundary portion training for the new state-mandated 50-hour requirement for all case managers.
+Professor Cohen has worked with numerous agencies and modalities over the past 20 years.
 She has managed and directed several state-funded programs, including Preventive Services, Out Patient Community Mental Health Counseling and has developed and supervised programs for legally involved clients, offenders and victims of domestic violence.
-She offers clinical supervision for state licensure and has had a private practice specializing in individuals and families, since 2003.
-Additionally, Professor Cohen has taught Psychopathology in Clinical Practice, Advanced Theory and Practice with Families and Adults, and Generalist Practice with Individuals.
+She is also a supervisor for student interns.
+Additionally, Professor Cohen has taught Psychopathology in Clinical Practice, Advanced Theory and Practice with Families and Adults, Family Violence over The Life Span and Generalist Practice with Individuals.

 Yasmine D. Holbrook, LCSW